Leicester North services

 A service area was first planned at this junction in 1990, ready for the bypass to open in 1995, by Citygrove Roadside.
 This was refused.
 There were then plans to turn the land into housing, until Extra proposed the service area in 2005.

 It opened on 24 June 2008.
 It has a twin sister - Derby & Burton at the A38/A50 interchange opened just over four weeks after Leicester and it almost identical to it.
 It was also sold at the same time.

-In 2011, the local area was being developed with housing which has open access to the service area providing hope that it may develop to also serve the local community.
+In 2011, the surrounding area was developed with housing.
+This has open access to the service area providing hope that it may develop to also serve the local community.